-The table below records the details on how the projects in the CIP were included in the two year capital budget or are proposed for inclusion in future budgets, based on their timing.
+The table below records the details on how the projects in the CIP were included in the two year capital budget or are proposed for inclusion in future budgets.
 Rows in grey text are projects that have been budgeted under the overarching budget authority in the row above.